yugabyte/yugabyte-db/drivers/golang/README.md

-# incubator-age AGType parser and driver support for Golang
+# age AGType parser and driver support for Golang

 AGType parser and driver support for [Apache AGE](https://age.apache.org/), graph extention for PostgreSQL.